-CHM 130 Fundamental Chemistry or higher (CHM 138 preferred) 4 credits PSY 101 Introduction to Psychology 3 credits BIO 201 Human Anatomy and Physiology I 4 credits
+CHM 130 Fundamental Chemistry or higher (CHM 138 preferred) 4 credits

+PSY 101 Introduction to Psychology 3 credits BIO 201 Human Anatomy and Physiology I 4 credits

-The following are required prior to starting the nursing program:
+The following are required prior to starting the Nursing Program:

-- Placement test score as established by District policy that places the student into MAT 154 or completion of MAT 120 or higher with a grade of "C" or higher - Meet the minimum math requirements for medical dosage calculations by demonstrating competency through testing or course completion of HCE 116 at the specified level set forth by the Nursing program. - Current Arizona Nursing Assistant Certification number - Submit the completed Immunization Record and Nursing Physical Form - Current AHA CPR card health care provider level (MUST be American Heart Association) NOTE: (Pursuant to A.R.S. § 32-1606 (B) (17), an applicant for professional or practical nurse license by examination is not eligible for licensure if the applicant has any felony convictions and has not received an absolute discharge from the sentences for all felony convictions.
+- · Placement test score as established by District policy that places the student into MAT 154 or completion of MAT 100 or higher with a grade of "C" or higher - Meet the minimum math requirements for medical dosage calculations by demonstrating competency through testing or course completion of HCE 116 at the specified level set forth by the Nursing Program. - Current Arizona Licensed Nursing Assistant number.
+This can be obtained by taking NUR 100 and passing the written and skills testing. - Submit the completed Immunization Record and Nursing Physical Form - Current AHA CPR card health care provider level (MUST be American Heart Association) NOTE: (Pursuant to A.R.S. § 32-1606 (B) (17), an applicant for professional or practical nurse license by examination is not eligible for licensure if the applicant has any felony convictions and has not received an absolute discharge from the sentences for all felony convictions.
 The absolute discharge must be received five or more years before submitting an application for licensure.
 If the applicant cannot prove that the absolute discharge date is five or more years before the date of filing the application, the Board of Nursing cannot process the application.)